 A7.
 Account should be taken of how far a person can reasonably be expected to modify behaviour to prevent or reduce the effects of an impairment on normal day-to-day activities.
 If a person can behave in such a way that the impairment ceases to have a substantial adverse effect on his or her ability to carry out normal day-to-day activities the person would no longer meet the definition of disability.

-In the subsequent 2006 Guidance, the equivalent provisions are paragraphs B7-B9.
-Moving one’s head to see better might fall within fall within paragraph B7, so as to reduce the severity of the impairment.
-However, this would not be so if the stategy were ignored as a correction measure under Sch 1 para 6 – the tribunal does not seem to have been asked to consider that point.
-I would argue that speech techniques used by people who stammer will very often fall within Sch 1 para 6, but this remains to be clarified.
+In the 2011 Guidance, the equivalent provisions are paragraphs B7-B10.
+If one assumes the guidance is correct, moving one’s head to see better might fall within paragraph B7, so as to reduce the severity of the impairment.
+However, this would not be so if the strategy were ignored as a correction measure under Sch 1 para 6 – the tribunal does not seem to have been asked to consider that point.
+I would argue that speech techniques used by people who stammer will very often fall within Sch 1 para 6.

-Having to take rests would probably not be seen as reducing severity – and indeed the EAT here doubted whether that was a ‘coping strategy’.
+Having to take rests would probably not be seen as reducing the impact of the impairment – as the EAT says it seems to be part of the adverse impact rather than a ‘coping strategy’.